The Value of Experience: Add a Teaching Practicum to Your Online TEFL Certification!By Krzl Light Nuñes

 What is a TEFL practicum?

 When you embark on your own TEFL adventure, there’s no doubt that a lot of opportunities await you.
-Whether you’re looking to teach English online or work in a real classroom, you’ll definitely get to apply the theories and methods that you’ve learned in your TEFL/TESOL course.
+Whether you’re looking to teach English online or work in a physical classroom, you’ll definitely get to apply the theories and methods that you’ve learned in your TEFL/TESOL course.
 However, if you haven’t set foot in a real classroom or given online classes, you may wonder when you’ll be able to finally showcase your skills.

 Instead of waiting for the chance to show what you’ve got as an English teacher, you can do it immediately by taking a TEFL practicum!
 A tangible way to show employers that you have real teaching experience, a TEFL practicum is an on-site or online training program that includes hands-on teaching work, mentorship, and reflective tasks that aim to hone trainees’ teaching skills.